#nonbinary original character

 Once he returned, Maria seemed to have settled a bit.
 Less wary.
 She had her own things to worry about after all, having given birth a few weeks before they showed up.
 A beautiful baby boy whose plump cheeks made your heart ache.

 You had had limited interaction with Joel and Ellie thus far.
 Your paths rarely naturally crossed.
 Nervousness curled in your abdominal muscles.
 You liked Ellie.
 She made you smile when you saw her antics from afar.
 But you hadn’t been around someone that young in a long time, and you worried that you wouldn’t connect.
-You let out a soft chuckle at the thought that, despite the clickers wandering beyond the walls of Jackson, your biggest stressor was if a 15 year old would think you were cool enough.
+You let out a soft chuckle at the thought that, despite the clickers wandering beyond the walls of Jackson, your biggest stressor was if a 15-year-old would think you were cool enough.

 You let out a slow breath to clear your head and focus on the task at hand, grabbing a garden rake and walking to the farthest edge of the field marked for the planting of the wheat.
 You had already methodically weeded the area with the help of others over the past week.
 You set to work working the earth under your rake, warming yourself up with your movement.
-Right when you were about to consider switching tasks, you heard a voice hesitantly call out your moniker.
+Right when you were about to consider switching tasks, you heard a voice hesitantly call out your nickname.
 “Gabby?”

 It was always jarring to hear the feminine moniker the town had given you.
 Without the ability to communicate in-depth concepts, you had mostly just had to grin and bear the assumptions.
 You still winced every time someone referred to you as ‘she’ but you reminded yourself that you were alive so you should just move on at this point.

-You lifted your head and shielded your face with your hand against the sun to see Ellie’s figure tentatively make its way over to you.
-You tried to put on a welcoming smile and waved with the hand that had been covering your eyes.
-When she got over to you, she paused, unsure of what to do.
-“Do I need one of those?”
-She asked, pointing at your rake.
 You shrugged.
 You couldn’t tell if she actually wanted to help or was here out of obligation.
 For the first time in years, you wished that you could speak up and assure her that she didn’t need to do anything if she didn’t want to.
 You wouldn’t tell on her.
 You would just work next to her if she sat against the fence and let her be.

-Ellie squinted at you, as if trying to decipher your meaning.
-“I’ll go get one I guess.”
-She said after a moment.
-“Don’t we need seeds too?”
-She asked.
-You nodded with a smirk and pointed towards the shed at the other edge of the field, where you could just make out a few figures moving around.
 She looked back at you and rolled her eyes playfully.
 “Wish I’d known that before I made my way over here.
 You couldn’t have left a note or something?
 Yelled?
 Waved your arms around to stop me from walking over here?”

 You shrugged again and your smirk grew.
 Just as she was about to turn around, you exaggeratedly waved your arms and pointed frantically at the shed.
 She looked back and forth between you and the shed slowly before letting out a surprised peal of laughter at your display.
-“Oh you’re funny.
-No one said you were funny.”
-She chuckled again as she turned around, practically skipping away.

 You wondered what people did say about you.
 What assumptions were made about you due to your silence.
 You looked down at the ground and tried to push it to the back of your mind.